An Excerpt & FTWMI: Perception, Commitment, & Grace April 1, 2025

 — quoted from the song “Talkin’ New York” by Bob Dylan

-Please join me for a 65-minute virtual yoga practice on Zoom today (Sunday, March 19th) at 2:30 PM.
-Use the link from the “Class Schedules” calendar if you run into any problems checking into the class.
-You can request an audio recording of this practice via a comment below or by emailing myra (at) ajoyfulpractice.com.
+Please join me today (Wednesday, March 19th) at 4:30 PM or 7:15 PM for a yoga practice on Zoom.
+You can use the link from the “Class Schedules” calendar if you run into any problems checking into the class.
+You can request an audio recording of this practice via a comment below or (for a slightly faster reply) you can email myra (at) ajoyfulpractice.com.

-Sunday’s playlist is available on YouTube and Spotify.
-[Look for “05242022 ‘Bob’s Poems”]
+Wednesday’s playlist is available on YouTube and Spotify.
+[Look for “05242022 Bob’s Poems”]

 In the spirit of generosity (“dana”), the Zoom classes, recordings, and blog posts are freely given and freely received.
 If you are able to support these teachings, please do so as your heart moves you.
 (NOTE: You can donate even if you are “attending” a practice that is not designated as a “Common Ground Meditation Center” practice, or you can purchase class(es).
 Donations are tax deductible; class purchases are not necessarily deductible.)

-Keeping the Overcome Promise (the “missing” Wednesday post) March 16, 2023
+FTWMI: Keeping the Overcome Promise March 15, 2025

-Posted by ajoyfulpractice in 19-Day Fast, Baha'i, Changing Perspectives, Dr. Martin Luther King, Jr., Faith, Healing Stories, Hope, Lent, Life, Music, One Hoop, Pain, Peace, Rabbi Abraham Joshua Heschel, Religion, Suffering, Tragedy, Twin Cities, Wisdom, Yoga.Tags: Amelia Boynton Robinson, Bill Moyers, Chad Mitchell Trio, Civil Rights, Clark Olsen, Dick Goodwin, Frankie Laine, Fred Shuttlesworth, Greek Orthodox Archbishop Iakovos, Harry Belafonte, Harry McPherson, Henri Nouwen, Hosea Williams, James Reeb, Joan Baez, John Lewis, John McCormack, Judge Frank Minis Johnson, Lady Bird Johnson, Lyndon B. Johnson, Maurice Davis, Nina Simone, Orloff Miller, Peter Paul & Mary, Richard Goodwin, Richard Quinn, Sammy Davis Jr., Season for Nonviolence, Season of Non-violence, Sullivan Jackson, Tony Bennett, Viola Fauver Liuzzo
+Posted by ajoyfulpractice in 19-Day Fast, Baha'i, Changing Perspectives, Dr. Martin Luther King, Jr., Faith, Healing Stories, Hope, Lent / Great Lent, Life, Music, One Hoop, Pain, Peace, Rabbi Abraham Joshua Heschel, Ramadan, Religion, Suffering, Tragedy, Twin Cities, Wisdom, Yoga.Tags: 988, Amelia Boynton Robinson, Bertrand Russell, Bill Moyers, Chad Mitchell Trio, Civil Rights, Clark Olsen, Dick Goodwin, Frankie Laine, Fred Shuttlesworth, Greek Orthodox Archbishop Iakovos, Harry Belafonte, Harry McPherson, Henri Nouwen, Hosea Williams, James Reeb, Joan Baez, John Lewis, John McCormack, Judge Frank Minis Johnson, Lady Bird Johnson, Lyndon B. Johnson, Maurice Davis, Nina Simone, Orloff Miller, Peter Paul & Mary, Richard Goodwin, Richard Quinn, Sammy Davis Jr., Season for Nonviolence, Season of Non-violence, Sullivan Jackson, Tony Bennett, Viola Fauver Liuzzo

 add a comment